Skip to main content

 Clean, Beginner-Friendly Interface

 Unlike some local SEO tools that feel like they were designed for engineers, Moz Local has a clean, intuitive dashboard.
-Setup takes under 30 minutes for most businesses.
+In our experience, the initial setup is quick — most of the time goes into filling out your business profile completely, not fighting the interface.
 If you're new to local SEO, this matters enormously.

 Brand Credibility

-Moz has been a trusted name in SEO since 2004.
+Moz — originally SEOmoz — has been a recognizable name in SEO since 2004.
 Their data quality and industry relationships are well-established.
 When Moz distributes your listing, it carries weight with aggregators.

 Transparent Listing Health Reporting